julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 Rue is actually one of the **[Witchy Plants for the Doorways](/witchy-plants-for-front-door/)**.

+Threshold defence magic mattered even more during pregnancy, when envy was believed to travel quickly and settle heavily.
+Many households used this same plant specifically for **[Protecting Pregnancy From the Evil Eye](/pregnancy-protection-old-world-magic/)**.

 ---

 ## **2. Basil — The Guardian of Hospitality**